-Add to cart popup modal on Product page when email address capture is not mandatory
+Add to cart popup modal on the Product page when email address capture is not mandatory:

-Add to cart popup modal on Product page when email address capture is mandatory
+Add to cart popup modal on the Product page when email address capture is mandatory:

-When a customer provides the email address in the popup modal, then that email address will be directly populated into the checkout page Email address field.
+Once the customer provides their email address in the popup modal, then that email address will be directly populated into the checkout page Email address field.

 After you are all set with the popup, how would you determine that it is worth using or not?
 We have you covered with some handy statistics.